How to unsubscribe from emails – Inbox Decluttering done right

 While the very thought of thinking about de-cluttering your inbox can in itself be quite tedious, taking the time out to unsubscribe to every single email seems like an aloof thought initially.
 So, to help you get rid of the clutter and unsubscribe from unwanted emails, we list down a few solutions to simplify the process in this article.

-Before diving right into the solutions, one thing you need to keep in mind when it comes to unsubscribing emails is that, in a lot of instances, especially when the source of the email is unknown or appears spammy, you must avoid clicking the “Unsubscribe” button.
+Before diving right into the solutions, one thing you need to keep in mind when it comes to unsubscribing emails is that, in many instances, especially when the source of the email is unknown or appears spammy, you must avoid it clicking the “Unsubscribe” button.
 Primarily because, in a majority of the cases, when you hit the unsubscribe button, the spammer can acknowledge a confirmation about the validity of your email address.
 And this, in the worst-case scenario, can potentially prove to be of help to those with fraudulent intentions and lead to negative consequences for you.

-I. Unsubscribe to emails using Gmail’s built-in utility
+1. Unsubscribe to emails using Gmail’s built-in utility